Franklin Resources Inc. Purchases 528,424 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

-Franklin Resources Inc. boosted its position in shares of UnitedHealth Group Incorporated (NYSE:UNH) by 13.4% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 4,473,101 shares of the healthcare conglomerate’s stock after acquiring an additional 528,424 shares during the period.
-UnitedHealth Group accounts for about 0.7% of Franklin Resources Inc.’s investment portfolio, making the stock its 22nd largest position.
+Franklin Resources Inc. boosted its position in UnitedHealth Group Incorporated (NYSE:UNH) by 13.4% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 4,473,101 shares of the healthcare conglomerate’s stock after purchasing an additional 528,424 shares during the quarter.
+UnitedHealth Group makes up approximately 0.7% of Franklin Resources Inc.’s investment portfolio, making the stock its 22nd largest holding.
 Franklin Resources Inc. owned about 0.47% of UnitedHealth Group worth $1,791,209,000 at the end of the most recent reporting period.

-Other institutional investors also recently added to or reduced their stakes in the company.
-First Manhattan Co. raised its position in shares of UnitedHealth Group by 19.7% during the first quarter.
-First Manhattan Co. now owns 1,482,677 shares of the healthcare conglomerate’s stock valued at $551,661,000 after buying an additional 243,529 shares during the last quarter.
-GWM Advisors LLC raised its position in shares of UnitedHealth Group by 8.3% during the second quarter.
-GWM Advisors LLC now owns 31,240 shares of the healthcare conglomerate’s stock valued at $12,510,000 after buying an additional 2,397 shares during the last quarter.
-Veritas Asset Management LLP raised its position in shares of UnitedHealth Group by 0.4% during the first quarter.
-Veritas Asset Management LLP now owns 2,572,968 shares of the healthcare conglomerate’s stock valued at $957,324,000 after buying an additional 10,713 shares during the last quarter.
-Seven Springs Wealth Group LLC grew its holdings in shares of UnitedHealth Group by 58.6% in the second quarter.
-Seven Springs Wealth Group LLC now owns 2,544 shares of the healthcare conglomerate’s stock valued at $1,019,000 after purchasing an additional 940 shares in the last quarter.
-Finally, Reliant Investment Management LLC grew its holdings in shares of UnitedHealth Group by 2.0% in the first quarter.
-Reliant Investment Management LLC now owns 13,324 shares of the healthcare conglomerate’s stock valued at $4,957,000 after purchasing an additional 255 shares in the last quarter.
-Hedge funds and other institutional investors own 86.21% of the company’s stock.
+A number of other institutional investors have also recently made changes to their positions in the business.
+Anfield Capital Management LLC purchased a new stake in shares of UnitedHealth Group during the second quarter worth about $26,000.
+Mitsubishi UFJ Morgan Stanley Securities Co.
+Ltd. purchased a new stake in shares of UnitedHealth Group during the second quarter worth about $28,000.
+Ten Capital Wealth Advisors LLC grew its stake in shares of UnitedHealth Group by 111.6% during the second quarter.
+Ten Capital Wealth Advisors LLC now owns 91 shares of the healthcare conglomerate’s stock worth $36,000 after acquiring an additional 48 shares during the last quarter.
+Lake Point Wealth Management purchased a new stake in shares of UnitedHealth Group during the second quarter worth about $40,000.
+Finally, Harbour Investments Inc. purchased a new stake in UnitedHealth Group in the first quarter valued at approximately $41,000.
+Institutional investors and hedge funds own 86.21% of the company’s stock.

+In related news, Director Stephen J. Hemsley sold 60,000 shares of the firm’s stock in a transaction dated Friday, July 16th.
+The stock was sold at an average price of $420.62, for a total transaction of $25,237,200.00.
+Following the completion of the transaction, the director now directly owns 941,560 shares in the company, valued at approximately $396,038,967.20.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Richard T. Burke sold 2,500 shares of the firm’s stock in a transaction dated Friday, September 17th.
+The shares were sold at an average price of $419.00, for a total value of $1,047,500.00.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 101,438 shares of company stock valued at $42,396,929.
+Company insiders own 0.55% of the company’s stock.

+UnitedHealth Group (NYSE:UNH) last issued its earnings results on Wednesday, July 14th.
+The healthcare conglomerate reported $4.70 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $4.43 by $0.27.
+UnitedHealth Group had a return on equity of 22.15% and a net margin of 5.33%.
+The business had revenue of $71.32 billion during the quarter, compared to the consensus estimate of $69.51 billion.
+During the same period last year, the company earned $7.12 EPS.
+The company’s revenue for the quarter was up 14.8% on a year-over-year basis.
+As a group, equities analysts anticipate that UnitedHealth Group Incorporated will post 18.74 earnings per share for the current fiscal year.

 The firm also recently declared a quarterly dividend, which was paid on Tuesday, September 21st.
-Stockholders of record on Monday, September 13th were paid a dividend of $1.45 per share.
+Stockholders of record on Monday, September 13th were issued a dividend of $1.45 per share.
+This represents a $5.80 dividend on an annualized basis and a dividend yield of 1.42%.
 The ex-dividend date was Friday, September 10th.
-This represents a $5.80 dividend on an annualized basis and a dividend yield of 1.42%.
-UnitedHealth Group’s payout ratio is 34.36%.
+UnitedHealth Group’s dividend payout ratio is presently 34.36%.

 About UnitedHealth Group